Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Categorification and Bar involution on exterior powers

-Note that the isomorphism classes of simple modules concentrated in degree zero form a {\it canonical basis} of $\bigwedge^n \mV \cong K_0\left(\hat{\cO}_1^\mathfrak{p}(n)\right)$, that is they are bar-invariant and the transformation matrix to the standard basis is lower diagonal with $1$'s in the diagonal and elements in $\mZ[q]$ below the diagonal.
-These entries are the parabolic Kazhdan-Lusztig polynomials of type $(D_n,A_{n-1})$.
+\begin{remark} Note that the isomorphism classes of simple modules concentrated in degree zero form a {\it dual canonical basis} of $\bigwedge^n_q \mV \cong K_0\left(\hat{\cO}_1^\pp(n)\right)$, that is they are bar-invariant and the transformation matrix to the standard basis is lower diagonal with $1$'s in the diagonal and elements in $\mZ[q]$ below the diagonal.
+These entries are the dual parabolic Kazhdan-Lusztig polynomials of type $(\mathrm{D}_n,\mathrm{A}_{n-1})$ which are studied and described in detail in \cite{Tim} and \cite{SS}. \end{remark}